DENVER – March 30, 2012 –

 Another exception to this flat quality, are the large landscapes by Katy Granin.
 At least one has the same sense of place as the FSA photos, which make a place so interesting that even the locals might not recognize it.
 Granin’s landscapes are places that no one would call their locale except a homeless person, and are places that I’ve never really seen before, even when I’ve been there.

 The day after seeing this show, we went to Wyoming.
 Cheyenne still feels cold in my memory, even though the temperature was 65 (and so was the speed of the wind).
-A new downtown building was begging in giant letter for restaurants to come in to them.
+A new downtown building was begging in giant letters for restaurants to come in and rent space.
 The old train station is a museum – and not a great one.
 The menu in every restaurant is the same: sandwiches and hamburgers and no one can tell me if it’s local beef.
 They don’t seem to care, even though half the people in the state have something to do with ranching.
 Could anyone tell from my photographs that I was in Wyoming?
 In the Great Recession?
 My photos of the town have the same blandness as the photographs in More American Photographs.
 I feel incapable of doing anything better, or maybe it’s just the iPhone.

 Here are some examples.
 Following mine, are examples taken with a real SLR camera, doing the same walk around town, taking similar shots.